remomueller/documentation/macosx/130-install-rvm.md

 Verify RVM version by typing `rvm --version` which should return

 ```
-rvm 1.18.14 (stable)
+rvm 1.20.12 (stable)
 ```

 Install RVM Dependencies (discover by typing: `rvm requirements`)

 Make sure you have the latest version of XCode installed.
-XCode 4.3.1 or greater for Lion
+XCode 4.6.2 or greater for Mountain Lion

 [developer.apple.com/xcode](https://developer.apple.com/xcode)